Sr. Director New Business Development - Americas

 Heifer International is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, gender, gender identity, sexual orientation, age, status as a protected veteran, among other things, or status as a qualified individual with disability.

-The Americas New Business Development Sr. Director is responsible to lead Heifer’s global strategic partnerships as a collaborating partner with the Senior VP of the Americas, to achieve Heifer’s Mission of increasing funding and partnerships within the Americas region.
+The Americas New business development Director is responsible to lead Heifer’s strategic partnerships as a collaborating partner with the Senior VP of the Americas, to achieve Heifer’s Mission of increasing funding and partnerships within the Americas region.
 This position will help guide a mission-driven approach to strategic partnership development that contributes to revenue strategies and approaches that are responsive to Heifer’s strategic approach to end hunger and poverty while caring for the earth.
-This position will be responsible for creating a strategy to work within selected agricultural value chains, focus on signature programs that have scale and permanence of impact, and supporting smallholder farmers to reach a living income.
-This position will work cross-functionally with various internal teams as well as a complex network of donors inclusive of the private sector.
-This position will be key in developing and implementing the Americas strategy that will drive the achievement of the strategic objective.
-The Americas New Business Development Sr. Director will represent the Americas in Washington, DC.
+This position will be responsible for creating a strategy to work within selected agricultural value chains, focus on signature programs that have scale and permanence of impact, and supporting smallholder farmers to reach a living .
+Identify partners, funding and financing opportunities in alignment with Heifer’s organizational goals and the Americas Signature Programming.
+Contribute to winning proposal designs that fit the Americas signature programs by providing strategy, direction and guidance to proposal teams.
+Represent Heifer in the DC and Regional donor environment, marketing to donors while managing relationships with key donors and stakeholders.